NativeScript/plugins/packages/contacts/README.md

 );
 ```

-#### getAllContacts: Find all contacts.
+### Getting all the contacts
+To read all the contacts, use the `getAllContacts()` method.
 Returns an array of contact data.

 ```ts
 import { Contacts } from '@nativescript/contacts';